Anyolite/anyolite/README.md

 * Easy syntax without unnecessary boilerplate code
 * Simple system to prevent garbage collector conflicts
 * Support for keyword arguments and default values
-* Objects, structs, enums and unions as function arguments and return values are completely valid
+* Objects, arrays, hashes, structs, enums and unions as function arguments and return values are completely valid
+* Block arguments can also be wrapped
 * Methods and constants can be excluded, modified or renamed with annotations

 # Prerequisites